athirazizi/RayTracing/README.md

 Microfacet models can cause different geometric effects to occur as seen in the figure above:

-- (a) Masking - a microfacet occludes another microfacet.
+- (a) Masking - a microfacet occludes another microfacet from light sources.
-- (b) Shadowing - light cannot reach a microfacet.
+- (b) Shadowing - light sources cannot reach a microfacet because another microfacet occludes it.
 - (c) Interreflection - light reflects between microfacets before reaching the camera.

-Due to these behaviours, we have to factor in the roughness when calculating light distribution.
+Due to these behaviours, we have to factor in the roughness when calculating the reflected ray direction.

 ```cpp
 ray.Direction = glm::reflect(ray.Direction,